 After you got the disk to use, run

 to partition the disk accordingly.
-For more information on how to use gdisk, see the arch wiki (opens new window).
+For more information on how to use gdisk, see the Arch wiki.
 For completeness, the most used commands are:

 |Command||What does this do?|